Éiru

-Éiru (/ga/) is a 2025 Irish animated short film written and directed by Giovanna Ferrari and produced by Cartoon Saloon.
-The 13-minutes animated film about a child trying to prove herself to her clan has been awarded in various international film festivals, including the Galway Film Fleadh.
+Éiru (/'eiru:/ AIR-oo) is a 2025 Irish animated short film written and directed by Giovanna Ferrari and produced by Cartoon Saloon.
+The 13-minute animated film about a child trying to prove herself to her clan has been awarded in various international film festivals, including the Galway Film Fleadh.

 Plot

 When the well in a warrior village runs dry, a brave child goes underground to find the missing water.

 Accolades

 Since its release, the film has been selected in various festivals around the world: